Fallujah during the Iraq War: Instability, April 2003 – March 2004

 On the evening of April 28, 2003, several hundred residents defied the US curfew and marched down the streets of Fallujah, past the soldiers positioned in the former Ba'ath party headquarters, to protest the military presence inside the local school.
 US soldiers fired upon the crowd, killing as many as 17 and wounding more than 70 of the protesters.
 US soldiers alleged that they were returning fire, but protesters stated they were unarmed.
 Independent observers from a human rights group found no evidence that US forces had come under attack.
 The US suffered no casualties from the incident.

-Two days later, on April 30, the 82d Airborne was replaced in the city by Fox Troop from 2nd squadron of the / U.S. 3rd Armored Cavalry Regiment.
+Two days later, on April 30, the 82nd Airborne was replaced in the city by Fox Troop from 2nd squadron of the / U.S. 3rd Armored Cavalry Regiment.
 The 3rd Cavalry was significantly smaller in number and chose not to occupy the same schoolhouse where the shooting had occurred two days earlier.
 On the same day soldiers shot three protesters in front of U.S. Forward Operating Base "Laurie," established in the former Ba'ath party headquarters, and next to the Mayor's office.
 At this point in time the 3rd Cavalry controlled all of Al Anbar province, and it became evident a larger force was needed.
 The now battalion-sized element of the 3rd Cavalry (2nd squadron) in Fallujah was replaced by the 2nd Brigade of the 3rd Infantry Division.

 During the summer, the US Army decided to close down its last remaining base inside the city (the Ba'ath party headquarters; FOB Laurie).
-At this point the 3d ACR had all of its forces stationed outside Fallujah in the former Baathist resort, Dreamland.
-After the May 11 surrender of the Mujahedin-e-Khalq, the incoming 3d Infantry Division also began using the large MEK compound adjacent to Dreamland to accommodate its larger troop presence in Fallujah.
+At this point the 3rd ACR had all of its forces stationed outside Fallujah in the former Baathist resort, Dreamland.
+After the May 11 disarmament of the Mujahedin-e-Khalq and subsequent protected persons assignment under the Fourth Geneva Convention, the incoming 3rd Infantry Division also began using the large MEK compound adjacent to Dreamland to accommodate its larger troop presence in Fallujah.
 Under its control, the 3rd Infantry Division maintained no bases inside the city of Fallujah.